home-assistant/home-assistant.io/source/_integrations/binary_sensor.command_line.markdown

 ---
-title: Command Line
+title: Legacy Command Line Binary Sensor
-description: Instructions on how to integrate Command binary sensors within Home Assistant.
+description: Instructions on how to integrate Command line binary sensors within Home Assistant.
 ha_category:
   - Utility
   - Binary Sensor
 ha_release: 0.12
 ha_iot_class: Local Polling
 ha_domain: command_line
-ha_platforms:
-  - binary_sensor
-  - cover
-  - notify
-  - sensor
-  - switch
 ---

 The `command_line` binary sensor platform issues specific commands to get data.

 ## Configuration

+_This format still works but is no longer recommended.
+[Use modern configuration](/integrations/command_line.binary_sensor/)._

 To use your Command binary sensor in your installation, add the following to your `configuration.yaml` file: